 A fat-like substance, cholesterol is made by the body – particularly in the liver – and is found in all cells of the body.
-It’s important to make hormones and vitamin D, but if you have too much cholesterol in your bloodstream it may lead to hardening and narrowing of your blood vessels, making it a major risk for cardiovascular disease.
+It’s needed to make hormones and vitamin D, but if you have too much cholesterol in your bloodstream it may lead to hardening and narrowing of your blood vessels, making it a major risk for cardiovascular disease.

 Cholesterol combines with proteins to form bundles that travel around your bloodstream, called lipoproteins.
-There are two types, often referred to as ‘good’ and ‘bad’ cholesterol:
+There are two main types, often referred to as ‘good’ and ‘bad’ cholesterol: